 Unique design ensures you can quickly and effortlessly open your MacBook Pro and gain full access to all ports.
 Serves as a hard shell cover with a rubber oil paint coating that protects your MacBook Pro against damage and fingerprints.
-Includes vents for efficient heat disbursement.
+Includes vents for efficient heat dispersal.

 May fall off your MacBook Pro easily.
 Less durable than many similar options.

 Apple’s MacBook Pro revolutionized mobile-computer design.
 With a sleek, anodized aluminum body, MacBook Pros are as much a statement of form as function.
-But while aluminum is more durable than plastic, that doesn’t mean it’s immune from getting scratched, dented, cracked or bent.
+But while aluminum is more durable than plastic, that doesn’t mean it’s immune from getting scratched, dented, cracked, or bent.

 If you’re worried about protecting your investment and keeping your MacBook Pro looking as pristine as possible, you may want to invest in a case.
 A high-quality case can not only help protect your computer but can accentuate its looks, as well.